Autokill

 Kill after stopped duration

-Automatically kill an instance after it stops and remains stopped for a given number of milliseconds:
+Automatically kill an instance after it stops and remains stopped for a given time:

 This example kills the instance 1 hour after it stops.